genxtract/genxtract/packages/extract/README.md

 You only have to reload when `Emit`, `Extraction`, or `Extractors` are changed.
 Note that source maps are included, so look carefully at the stack traces in errors to pick the original and not the bundled line number.

+### Testing

+Tests are run live via [puppetteer](https://github.com/GoogleChrome/puppeteer).
+Output of the extracts can be recorded by running `npm run test:record`.
+The output is saved and later copmared in subsequent test runs when recording is not enabled.

+`GENXTRACT_USERNAME` and `GENXTRACT_PASSWORD` are required env vars for testing extractors that require an authenticated session with the site.